 I love the guys behind Drumeo and everything that they do.
 However, I always wondered if Drumeo wouldn’t really appeal to me as I mainly work as a teacher, not a learner.
 I didn’t like this mindset that I had, so I signed up for a Drumeo Edge membership in hopes of unlocking my inner student again.

-I’m going to give you the full rundown on the platform and tell you everything I think about the Drumeo Edge Membership.
+In this in-depth Drumeo review, I’m going to give you the full rundown on the platform and tell you everything I think about the Drumeo Edge Membership.
 It’s a fantastic platform.
 But what makes it so good?
 Read on!

 The initial stages of signing up were fairly overwhelming.
 There is so much content on the website that it can be difficult to find a starting point.
 Thankfully, they try to steer you in the right direction straight from the get-go.